When the Wife Has the Affair

 What can a betrayed husband do who wants to win his wife’s heart?

 1. Really love your wife.
-Read The 5 Love Languages: The Secret to Love That Lasts, by Dr Gary Chapman.
+Read The Heart of the 5 Love Languages written by Dr Gary Chapman.
 Speak all of these languages for your wife, and find out what her primary languages are and do more of those.
 A woman longs to be pursued and cherished.

 2. Refrain from being vindictive.
 Don’t throw stones.
 She’ll just continue to see you as a “jerk,” something she’s likely been struggling with while caught up in the affair (and possibly before.)